MicrosoftDocs/visualstudio-docs/docs/profiling/event-tracing-for-windows-etw-report.md

   - "multiple"
 ---
 # Event Tracing for Windows (ETW) report
 The Event Tracing for Windows (ETW) report lists the ETW events that were recorded in a performance session of [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] Profiling Tools.
-ETW data is collected in a binary (.etl) file.
+ETW data is collected in a binary (.*etl*) file.

 > [!NOTE]
 >  You cannot display ETW reports in [!INCLUDE[vsprvs](../code-quality/includes/vsprvs_md.md)] interface.